mjtadema/mau_local_stt/README.md

 # mau_local_stt

-A Maubot to transcribe audio messages in matrix rooms using local open-source libraries
+A Maubot to transcribe audio messages in matrix rooms using local open-source libraries.
+Modified to use the pywhispercpp backend which is better maintained.

 ## Installation